tonib/kaichronicles/doc/README-developing.md

 The implemented rules covers usually the 90% of the book, but there exceptions (a lot).
 If don't know how to implement a rule or it's directly not implemented, put a "TODO:" comment on the XML and it' will be implemented later by me.

+I have a rule: Don't be restrictive with choices.
+If a choice text explains a condition, and this condition is not satisfied, disable the choice.
+Otherwise, don't do interpretations, and don't disable the choice, let the player choose.
+Ex.:

+* If you have completed the Lore-circle of the Spirit, turn to 25.
+* If you wish to pick up the Silver Sceptre, turn to 223.
+* If you wish to leave it where it is and continue, turn to 308.

+If you have the "Lore-circle of the Spirit", don't disable choices to 223 and 308.
+I know this is subjective, and probably wrong, but let some freedom to the player.

+Other example:

+* If you have any Fireseeds, turn to 10.
+* If you possess the Sommerswerd, turn to 317.
+* If you have neither of these Special Items, turn to 331.

+If you don't have Fireseeds, disable 10.
+If you don't have Sommerswerd, disable 317.
+If you have Fireseeds OR Sommerswerd, disable 331, because the choice text say it explicitly.

 ## Documentation